michaelwillis/virtual-playing-orchestra-ardour-template/readme.md

 ## Using the template

 The template is all contained in one file.
-Download `virtual-playing-orchestra-template` from this project and open it in Ardour.
+Download `virtual-playing-orchestra-template.ardour` from this project and open it in Ardour.

 The project shows a minimal set of midi tracks and a small number of busses.
 There is one midi track for each section of the orchestra.
 Almost every instrument section has additional hidden tracks for solos and articulations.
 You can view any track by going to the mixer and putting a checkmark under "Show" in the left sidebar.